garrettgman/garrettgman.github.io/draft.md

 ### Discovery and confirmation

-Data science provides a system of discovery for scientists to use.

 You may notice that the experimental method begins with a hypothesis and then uses observations to test the hypothesis.
 This approach makes the experimental method very good for _confirming_ hypotheses.
 Experimental scientists can quickly winnow false hypotheses from very plausible hypotheses.

 However, the experimental method does not answer a very important question: how should scientists think up useful hypotheses to test?
 Data science provides the answer.
 A scientist can begin with observations and then search them for patterns that suggest hypotheses about natural laws.
+In short, data science provides a system of discovery for scientists to use.

-### Causation, correlations, and prediction
+### Causation and prediction

-Data science makes it easy to spot correlations, which you can then use to make better predictions.
-An example from finance will demonstrate how useful this can be.

-Often the price of different stocks are correlated.
-For example, the price of JetBlue stock may be correlated to the price of Chevron stock.
-Chevron is an oil company whose profitability goes up when oil prices rise.
-JetBlue is an airline whose profitability goes down when oil prices rise.
-As a result you could make money by predicting that JetBlue shares will fall when you see Chevron shares rise (and vice versa).

-I am just guessing about this relationship (so please don't invest money on it!), but if such a correlation exists, you could find it as a pattern in data.
-However, you probably would not be able to find the correlation by running an experiment.

-Experiments are designed to show causation, which makes them ineffective for revealing non-causal associations.
-An experimenter manipulates an _explanatory variable_ to observe the effect the manipulation causes in a _response variable_.
-If you artificially lower the price of Chevron stock would it cause the price of JetBlue stock to rise?
-No. The two prices may be correlated in the wild, but one price does not cause the other.
+Experiments are designed to show causation, a specific type of relationship between variables.
+An experimenter manipulates an _explanatory variable_ to observe the effect that the manipulation causes in a _response variable_.
+This design makes experiments less effective at discovering non-causal relationships.

-In contrast, Data Science is not very good at proving causation.
-A pattern between variables shows that the variables are correlated, but it does not show that the variables are correlated for causal reasons.
-Experiments will always be the best tool for showing causation.
+Why would you want to discover a non-causal relationship?
+Whenever a relationship exists between variables, you can use the relationship to make better predictions.
+You can use the value of one variable to predict the value of another variable that it is related to.
+This works even if the relationship is a non-causal correlation.

+Consider, for example, how Netflix knows which movies you will like.
+By studying data, Netflix has learned that people who like _The Matrix_ also tend to like _The Terminator_ and vice versa.
+This relationship is very useful, but it is not causal: your opinion of _The Matrix_ does not cause your opinion of the _The Terminator_.

+In contrast to experimental science, data science makes it easy to spot any type of relationship between variables.
+Data science will expose both non-causal and causal relationships as patterns in the data.
+Data science will not tell you which relationships are causal and which are not, but if you are only interested in making accurate predictions, you may not mind.

 ### Flexibility and control

-The method of data science is flexible enough to use in most research situations.

 Consider for a moment why experiments prove causation.
 An experimenter does more than manipulate an explanatory variable to see the effect on a response variable.
 An experimenter also holds constant any other variable that could influence the response during the experiment.
 For example, an experimenter will ensure that the temperature, humidity, local magnetic fields, etc. do not fluctuate during an experiment.

 As a result, the experimenter can rule out the posibility that something other than the explanatory variable caused the effect in the response variable.
 This method is almost foolproof, but it requires a tremendous amount of control over the process being studied.

-Would you be able to control every aspect of the national economy to run an experiment on stimulus spending and unemployment?
-Would you willing to control how much alcohol a pregnant mother consumes to run an experiment on alcohol exposure and infant birth rate?

-Data science requires much less control than experimental science.
-As a result, it is possible to analyze data related to questions that cannot be analyzed with experiments. it is true that this lack of control comes with a trade-off; the evidence produced by data science is not as iron clad as the evidence produced by experiments.
-However, data science can provide a way forward where other options do not exist.
+In many research settings, this amount of control is impossible or unethical.
+For example, you could not control each of the variables that influences something like the stock market, or a nation's economy.
+Nor should you control things like how much alcohol a pregnant woman ingests or how much pollution an asthmatic inhales if doing so would cause unnecessary harm to a person.

+Data science requires much less control than experimental science, which makes data science adaptable to a broader range of research questions.

-## Summary
+## Summary and Parting Advice

 The method of data science is very simple and very effective.
 Data scientists search for evidence of natural laws in the structure of data.
 If a natural law exists between the variables in a data set, it will appear as a pattern in the data.